mcb/mailadm/README.md

 mailadm consists of two parts:
 - the admin interface
-- Rake tasks to create config files for dovecot/postfix
+- Rake tasks to migrate DB for dovecot/postfix

 ## Admin interface
 Still work in progress, move along.
 Nothing to see here.